Reading Overview Map of 6 Frames

 The Infrastructure Trap

 The economics of AI infrastructure create powerful centralizing forces.
 Training frontier models requires billions in compute, creating barriers that only the largest entities can cross.
+That produces the central tension of the frame: firms speak in universalist language about benefits for humanity, but the material structure of the stack keeps pushing capability, governance, and bargaining power into a very small number of actors.

-Data centers Power generation Semiconductor fabs
+Data centers Power generation Storage

 Corporate Utopian Fears